CMU-Perceptual-Computing-Lab/openpose/doc/installation.md

         - VS 2015 Enterprise Update 1 will give some compiler errors and VS 2015 Community has not been tested.
     2. [**CUDA 8**](https://developer.nvidia.com/cuda-80-ga2-download-archive): Install it on the default location, `C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v8.0`.
 Otherwise, modify the Visual Studio project solution accordingly.
 Install CUDA 8.0 after Visual Studio 2015 is installed to assure that the CUDA installation will generate all necessary files for VS. If CUDA was already installed, re-install it after installing VS!
     3. [**cuDNN 5.1**](https://developer.nvidia.com/cudnn): Once you have downloaded it, just unzip it and copy (merge) the contents on the CUDA folder, `C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v8.0`.

+#### CMake Installer
+Recommended installation method, it is simpler and offers more customization settings.
+See [doc/installation_cmake.md](installation_cmake.md).
+Note that it is a beta version, post in GitHub any issue you find.

+#### Deprecated Windows Installer
+Note: This installer will not incorporate any new features, we recommend to use the CMake installer.

-2. Download the OpenPose dependencies and models (body, face and hand models) by double-clicking on `{openpose_path}\windows\download_3rdparty_and_models.bat`.
+1. Download the OpenPose dependencies and models (body, face and hand models) by double-clicking on `{openpose_path}\windows\download_3rdparty_and_models.bat`.
 Alternatively, you might prefer to download them manually:
     - Models:
         - [COCO model](http://posefs1.perception.cs.cmu.edu/OpenPose/models/pose/coco/pose_iter_440000.caffemodel): download in `models/pose/coco/`.
         - [MPI model](http://posefs1.perception.cs.cmu.edu/OpenPose/models/pose/mpi/pose_iter_160000.caffemodel): download in `models/pose/mpi/`.